vives-project-xp/ProjectMaster/documentation/INSTALLATION.md

 3. Reload the page , scroll to the bottom to find the new repository, and click the new add-on named "Home Assistant Google Drive Backup":

 Note: Home Assistant loads the repository in the background and the new item won't always show up automatically.
-You might need to wait a few seconds and then "hard refesh" the page for it to show up.
+You might need to wait a few seconds and then "hard refresh" the page for it to show up.
 On most browser the keyboard shortcut for this is CTRL+F5.
 If it still doesn't show up, clear your browser's cache and it should then.

 4. Click Install and give it a few minutes to finish downloading.